horotho/graphics-final/README.txt

 A PNG loading library called lodePng is used. http://lodev.org/lodepng/

+What was previously loadtexbmp.c is now "loadtex.c" and has loadPng included inside it.

 <----------------------Project Awesomeness--------------------------------->

 I'm particularly proud of the fact that I got a lot of alpha based things to play nicely with each other.
 There's a neat trick of keeping the depth test on but not writing to the depth buffer that I used.
-I'm also proud of how fun it is to play around with the particles and make them do fun things.
+I'm also proud of how fun it is to play around with the particles and watch how they react to different modes.

 <-------------------------Controls------------------------------------->